aprilauger/Lisse/readme.txt

 Requires at least: 5.3
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.1.6
+Stable tag: 1.1.7
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Lisse is a multi-purpose responsive theme built with the Bootstrap 5 framework.
+Lisse is a professional and SEO-friendly multipurpose theme built with the Bootstrap 5 framework to create beautiful responsive websites in minutes.
 Lisse is easy to install, customize, and use for any business type.
+Attract and engage your visitors by adding animation and customizing the front page jumbotron, featured posts, about, call to action, and contact sections, all within the WordPress Theme Customizer.
+Customize your website header, layout, color scheme, blog, footer, and more!

 == Installation ==